ouija/LGWebOSRemote/README.md

 ## ouija fork changes:

 This version saves the configuration file under the same folder path as the script itself; Not under the user home directory.
-ADDED: *notificationWithIcon* command, allows png image url to be defined with notification.
+ADDED: *notificationWithIcon* command, allows png image url to be passed with notification message.
+ADDED: *notificationWithRTSP* command, allows fetching thumbnail from rtsp stream to be passed with notification message
+       _(note that this requires both ffmpeg v4.2.2> and base64 [coreutils-base64] packages installed!)_

 ## Supported models